nuodb/nuodb-cp-docs/content/docs/configuration/backup/backup-policies.md

 ## Targets selection

 A single backup policy matches one or multiple target databases.
-Matching target databases is performed by defining _scope_, SLA, service tier, and user labels.
+Target databases are matched by defining _scope_, SLA, service tier, and user labels.
 The target selection is an intersection among all filters.

-The scope has the format `<organization>/<project>/<database>` which binds to a specific object in the hierarchy of DBaaS objects (_organizations_, _projects_, _databases_) and expands to the set of databases to backup.
+The scope has the format `<organization>/<project>/<database>` which binds to a specific object in the hierarchy of NuoDBaaS objects (_organizations_, _projects_, _databases_) and expands to the set of databases to backup.
 For example, the scope `acme/messaging` selects all databases within _acme_ organization and _messaging_ project.
-Policies created in one organization may select databases in different organizations as long as the user creating the policy has that level of access.
+Policies created in one organization may select databases in different organizations as long as the user has sufficient access privileges to define a policy with a scope wider than a single organization.

 ## Backup retention

-DBaaS enforces the configured retention for regular backups so that they meet the RPO objectives.
+NuoDBaaS enforces the configured retention for regular backups to meet the RPO.
-By default, all backups are retained indefinitely, however, you can define high-level rules for keeping only certain backups corresponding to multiple backup cycles.
+By default, all backups are retained indefinitely, however, you can define high-level rules for keeping only certain backups.

 ### Backup rotation scheme